purrre/wrld-bot/README.md

+# a v2 rewrite is coming soon. no further updates will be pushed to this version. big things soon

 # wrld
 A fairly simple Python bot that pulls information using [juicewrldapi.com](https://juicewrldapi.com) and [gabedoesntgaf GB tracker](https://docs.google.com/spreadsheets/d/1qWCsoTTGMiXxymTui319zFwMtpZE7a5SYqmybz6mkBY/edit).
 You can use it publicly, or self-host your own version.